noymashat/films/README.md

 ### In the website:
 - A list of the films
-- Favorite icon for each film
+- Info and favorite icon for each film
 - Filter favorites or display all films
 - Sort films by Episode Number/ Title/ Date